JulienSimons/JulienSimons/README.md

 I’m a data scientist with a passion for building machine learning applications with a particular interest in algorithmic discrimination for financial data.

+My expertise is machine learning and AI model training using data manipulation, visualization, and processing for financial and clinical environments.
+I have over 7 years of experience managing and analyzing big data from financial records, hospital reports, specimen samples, blockchains, websites, social media, games, and cloud databases.
+I utilize Python, R (Shiny), Git, SQL, Java, and various languages and frameworks to create interactive web applications that reveal big data trends.

 With all the projects that I take on, I bring high value skills, creative solutions, and a hunger for knowledge.
-Are you ready to tackle big data challenges together?
+How about we tackle some big data challenges together?
 Let's go.
 I'm ready to build.

 Want to know more about me?
 Check out my links below.